claurymr/product-service/README.md

 - **Low Priority:** The priority for implementing caching fell low compared to other critical features that needed to be developed and integrated into the system.
 Other functionalities and architectural decisions were deemed more pressing and required immediate attention to ensure the system's core capabilities were robust and reliable.

 If caching had been implemented, Redis would have been the chosen solution.
 Redis is well-suited for distributed systems due to its high performance and scalability.
 However, at the time of this project, the system was not large enough to justify the additional complexity of integrating Redis.
 The focus was on delivering essential features and ensuring the system's stability before considering advanced optimizations like caching.

+### Coverage Report
+Generating a coverage report was not prioritized for the following reasons:
+- **Low Priority:** Ensuring that the core functionalities and architectural decisions were robust and reliable took precedence over generating a coverage report.
+- **Resource Allocation:** Time and resources were allocated to developing and testing the main features of the Inventory and Product Service, as well as authentication and authorization.
+Generating a coverage report was considered a secondary task that could be addressed once the primary objectives were met.

+While code coverage is important for maintaining code quality and identifying untested parts of the codebase, I marked it as less critical compared to other pressing requirements.